How to Buy a Paddle Board

 Be advised that there can be some crossover, as most people will use their paddle boards for multiple types of activities, such as SUP surfing, recreational use, touring and even racing.
 Below, you’ll find the four most common types of SUP boards on the market.

 - Perfect choice for first-time and beginner paddlers

-- Versatile and can work in all conditions
+- Versatile and can work in all conditions (flat or choppy water)

 - The most common standup paddle board shape

-- Family friendly (and dog friendly!)
+- Most beginner paddle boards are family friendly (and dog friendly!)